Stem Cell Biology and Regenerative Medicine

 Fax: (216) 636-5454

-Glioblastoma is the most common primary brain tumor and is fatal despite maximal therapy.
+Brain tumors fall into two categories, primary brain tumors, which originate in the brain, and secondary brain tumors that metastasize to the brain.
+Our major area of research is in glioblastoma, the most common primary brain tumor.
+Glioblastoma is fatal despite multimodality therapy.
 Glioma stem cells (GSCs) are a subpopulation of cells that contribute to tumor progression.
 Glioma stem cells have a high capacity for self-renewal, survival under hypoxic conditions, resistance to radiation, and high invasive potential.
-Our lab is focused on understanding mechanisms underlying these key GSC tumorigenic properties with a long-term goal of uncovering potential therapeutic targets.
-We have 3 major areas of focus:
+Our lab is focused on understanding the mechanisms underlying these key GSC tumorigenic properties with a long-term goal of uncovering potential therapeutic targets.

-2. GSC survival under hypoxic conditions through HIF-mediated pathways.
-We aim to understand the repertoire of HIF1-target genes that contribute to GSC survival and expansion.
+2. GSC adaptations to hypoxic conditions.
+GSCs frequently reside in the hypoxic niche.
+The hypoxia inducible factors (HIFs) integrate cellular responses to hypoxia.
+We aim to understand the repertoire of HIF-target genes that contribute to GSC survival and expansion.

 Man J, Shoemake S, Zhou W, Fang X, Wu Q, Rizzo A, Prayson R, Bao S, Rich JN, Yu JS*, Sema3C Promotes The Survival and Tumorigenicity of Glioma Stem Cells Through Rac1 Activation.
 Cell Reports 2014, 9(5):1812-26.